 Summary

-One week after Judy Hopps and Nick Wilde became partners at the Zootopia Police Department (ZPD), their clashing personalities start to complicate their work, and Chief Bogo threatens to separate them if they cannot resolve their differences.
-During a raid on a smuggling ring, Judy finds a piece of shedded snake skin, but when she shares her discovery, her worries are dismissed because snakes have not been in Zootopia for years.
-Undeterred, Judy finds evidence that a snake may be present at the Zootenial Gala, an event celebrating the city's centennial anniversary, hosted by a family of lynxes who are descendants of Zootopia's founder, Ebenezer Lynxley.
+One week after Judy Hopps and Nick Wilde become partners in the Zootopia Police Department (ZPD), their clashing personalities start to complicate their work, and Chief Bogo threatens to separate them unless they resolve their differences.
+During a raid on a smuggling ring, Judy finds a piece of snake skin, although snakes have not been seen in Zootopia for years.
+Undeterred, she discovers that a snake may be at the Zootennial Gala, an event hosted by Milton Lynxley, whose grandfather Ebenezer founded Zootopia, to celebrate its centennial anniversary.

-At the Gala, Judy befriends Pawbert, the youngest son and black sheep of the Lynxley family, while Nick notices a hooded figure, revealed to be a pit viper named Gary De'Snake.
-As chaos erupts, Gary kidnaps Milton, the Lynxley patriarch, and uses him to steal an old journal that documents the creation of the weather walls that regulate Zootopia's climate zones.
-Judy corners Gary, who persuades her that snakes are not bad animals and that the journal contains evidence to help his family.
-Seeking to protect the Lynxley reputation, Milton demands to have the journal destroyed and Gary killed.
-When Judy and Nick do not comply, the Lynxleys accuse them of aiding Gary to have them arrested, with witnesses holding them responsible for Gary accidentally biting Bogo.
-Judy and Nick escape with the journal, while an unidentified motorcyclist takes Gary.
+While infiltrating the Gala with Nick, Judy befriends Pawbert, the youngest son and black sheep of the Lynxley family.
+Meanwhile, a hooded creature infiltrates the party and reveals himself as a pit viper, who kidnaps Milton and uses him to steal an old journal that documents the creation of the weather walls that regulate Zootopia's climate zones.
+Judy corners the viper, who confesses the journal contains evidence to exonerate his family.
+Seeking to preserve his family's reputation, Milton demands to have the journal burned and the viper killed, but Judy refuses, setting the room ablaze.
+When ZPD Captain Hoggbottom witnesses the viper accidentally biting Bogo, the Lynxleys frame Judy and Nick for the crime, forcing them to escape with the journal whilst an unknown motorcyclist retrieves the viper.
+Afterwards, Milton orders Mayor Brian Winddancer to locate and subdue Judy, Nick, and the viper.

-Nick, along with numerous other criminals, escapes from prison with Nibbles' help, and they locate Judy at the weather walls.
-There, she, Gary, and Pawbert activate an old clock tower to find the buried reptile district, deducing that the patent is hidden in Agnes' house.
-However, Pawbert betrays Judy and Gary, revealing he intends to earn his family's respect by destroying the patent.
-He injects Judy with snake venom, throws Gary into the snow, and steals his antivenom pen.
-Arriving at the weather walls, Nick fights Pawbert for the pen and throws it to Gary, who cures Judy.
-Nick and Pawbert fall off the wall, but Judy saves Nick with Gary’s help, and they mend their friendship by opening up about their emotional insecurities.
-Having survived the fall, Pawbert reaches the Lynxley manor and reveals his plan to his family, but the group catches up and defeats the Lynxleys with help from Mayor Brian Winddancer.
-Reaching Agnes' house, Judy, Nick, and Nibbles help Gary find the patent, and Pawbert makes a last-ditch attempt to destroy it, but ZPD officers arrive and knock him out.
+Aided by Nibbles, whom the ZPD also arrested, Nick flees prison and locates Judy at the Desert-Tundratown weather wall, where she, Gary, and Pawbert activate an old clock tower to find the buried reptile district, deducing that the patent is hidden in Agnes' house.
+However, Pawbert betrays Judy and Gary, revealing he intends to destroy the patent and earn his family's respect.
+He injects Judy with snake venom, throws Gary into the snow, and steals the antivenom.
+Arriving at the wall, Nick fights Pawbert for the antivenom and manages to throw it to Gary, who cures Judy.
+After emotionally reconciling with each other, Judy and Nick, accompanied by Gary and Nibbles, follow and subdue a barely-alive Pawbert, while Winddancer defeats the remaining Lynxleys.
+They then find both Agnes' house and the patent, and Pawbert reappears and attempts to destroy it, but Hoggbottom incapacitates him.

 Source: Wikipedia (CC BY-SA 3.0)